 Irritable Bowel Syndrome IBS Ayurvedic Herbal Treatment

-Irritable bowel syndrome (IBS) is a functional gastrointestinal disorder in which a group of symptoms occurs together, including repeated abdominal pain, abdominal bloating, flatulence and changes in bowel movements- either diarrhea, constipation or both.
+Irritable bowel syndrome (IBS) is a functional gastrointestinal disorder in which a group of symptoms occurs together, including repeated abdominal pain, abdominal bloating, flatulence, and changes in bowel movements- either diarrhea, constipation, or both.
 Though there are no structural abnormalities in the digestive tract, the discomfort caused by this illness causes great distress to the patients.

 Many people with IBS have normal bowel movements on some days and abnormal bowel movements on other days.
 We can divide IBS into Three Types: